amgorder/student-workbook/src/reflections/wk2/quiz2.md

 ```
 <!-- enter you answer in the space below -->
 ```
+This is the thrid statement of the for loop and executes after the code block has executed i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document Object Model
+.html
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?